ENTREPRENEUR & ASIA TRAVELER

 What has been your most memorable travel experience?

-In just the past year I had two travel experiences I’ll never forget, ones that in a few years will not be possible anymore.
+I recently had two travel experiences I’ll never forget, ones that in a few years will not be possible anymore.
 I visited several newly opened tribal villages outside of Loikaw in Myanmar’s Karen Hills then traveled on to some remote areas of Phongsali province in the extreme north of Laos where the local people had never seen a foreigner before.
 No one I met had ever had their photo taken before I did it.
 I felt profoundly fortunate, as I know these cultures will not be around forever.